top of page

 · Pletna boats back to main land

 To be able to have the ceremony in Bled Church either the bride or the groom must have been baptised.
-Luckily, I was when I was born but I didn’t have a copy of my baptism certificate.
-My mum managed to get this for me from the church where I was baptised for around £13.
+Luckily, Sophie was when she was born but she didn’t have a copy of her baptism certificate.
+Her mum managed to get this for her from the church where she was baptised for around £13.
 You have the option of choosing between a violin and a guitar or a guitar and singer or all three to play during the ceremony.
 There are two time slots in which you can get married on the island, 1pm and 5pm.

 The reception venue